sgarjua/GAQET/README.md

 GAQET.py -i samples.fof -o results/ -t 8
 ```

--i, --input Path to the FOF (TSV)
+-i, --input Path to the FOF (TSV);
--o, --output Output directory (will contain one subfolder per sample)
+-o, --output Output directory (will contain one subfolder per sample);
--t, --threads Number of CPU threads to use (default: 1)
+-t, --threads Number of CPU threads to use (default: 1);